The variance of the number of sums of two squares in $\mathbb{F}_q[T]$ in short intervals: Arithmetic functions and z -measures

 Using the fact that $n$ is an element of $S$ if and only if $n$ can be written in the form $2^\alpha \mu \nu^2$, for $\mu$ a product of primes congruent to $1$ modulo $4$ and $\nu$ a product of primes congruent to $3$ modulo $4$, it may be seen that for $\Re s > 1$,

-where $\chi_4$ is the non-trivial character modulo $4$.
+where $\chi_4$ is the non-principal character modulo $4$.
 The first Euler product here dates at least back to Landau \cite{land}, while the second factorization has in effect been derived many times (see e.g. \cite{shanks1964the,flajolet1996zeta}).

 The second representation allows one to analytically continue $F(s)$ to the cut disc $\mathcal{E} = \{s: |s-1| < 1/2\} \setminus \{s: \Im s = 0, \Re s \leq 1\}$: note that in this region, because neither $\zeta(s)$ nor $L(s,\chi)$ have low-lying zeros inside of it (see \cite{lmfdb} for a list of zeros), we can write